imattau/PaiDuan/README.md

 The response returns `video`, `poster` and `manifest` URLs that can be referenced from an `imeta` tag when constructing a kind 21/22 event.

+Set the `NEXT_PUBLIC_UPLOAD_URL` environment variable to point the app at a different upload server.

 ### NIP‑71 video events

 PaiDuan uses [NIP‑71](https://github.com/nostr-protocol/nips/blob/master/71.md) for publishing video posts.
 Clients should: